A typical medium cluster approach for multi-branch phonon localization: acknowledgments

 \section{acknowledgments}

-HT and WM acknowledge support by NSF DMR-1944974 grant.
+WM acknowledge support by NSF DMR 1944974 grant (method development).
+HT and TB acknowledge support by the U.S. Department of Energy, Office of Science, under award number DE-SC0025748 grant.
 This work used Expanse at SDSC through allocation DMR 130036 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 This research also used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 A portion of this research (TB) was conducted at the Center for Nanophase Materials Sciences, which is a Department of Energy (DOE) Office of Science User Facility.
 In addition, we used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-05CH11231.